 We have updated our Master Service Agreement.
-If you are a new Customer, then this Master Service Agreement will be effective as of January 1, 2019.
-If you are an existing Customer, please note that this constitutes a notice of change and that this updated Master Service Agreement shall be applied to your Cato Networks Service upon any renewal, upgrade, or additional Services purchased after January 1, 2019.
+If you are a new Customer, then this Master Service Agreement will be effective as of January 1, 2024.
+If you are an existing Customer, please note that this constitutes a notice of change and that this updated Master Service Agreement shall be applied to your Cato Networks Solution upon any renewal, upgrade, or additional Solution subscribed for after January 1, 2024.

 IMPORTANT INFORMATION – PLEASE READ THIS CATO SOLUTIONS’ MASTER SERVICE AGREEMENT (“MSA” OR “AGREEMENT”) CAREFULLY BEFORE OPENING YOUR ACCOUNT AND/OR BEFORE DOWNLOADING OR INSTALLING THE SOLUTIONS (DEFINED BELOW).
-THIS AGREEMENT CONSISTS OF THE TERMS AND CONDITIONS WHICH GOVERN YOUR (“YOU” OR “CUSTOMER“), ACCESS TO AND USE OF CATO’S SOLUTIONS AND CONSTITUTES A BINDING AGREEMENT BETWEEN YOU AND CATO.
+THIS AGREEMENT CONSISTS OF THE TERMS AND CONDITIONS WHICH GOVERN YOUR (“YOU” OR “CUSTOMER“), ACCESS TO AND USE OF CATO’S SOLUTIONS.
 BY CREATING AN ACCOUNT WITH CATO AND/OR USING THE SOLUTIONS (IN WHOLE OR IN PART) IN ANY WAY OR MANNER, YOU AGREE THAT YOU ARE BOUND BY THIS AGREEMENT.